-Secretory (serous) otitis media can develop from acute otitis media that has not completely cleared or from a blocked eustachian tube The Eustachian Tube: Keeping Air Pressure Equal Barotrauma is an injury caused by increased air pressure, such as during airplane flights or scuba diving.
-Barotrauma can cause ear pain or damage to the eardrum.
-The eardrum separates the ear... read more (which connects the middle ear and the back of the nose).
+Secretory (serous) otitis media can develop from acute otitis media that has not completely cleared or from a blocked eustachian tube The Eustachian Tube: Keeping Air Pressure Equal (which connects the middle ear and the back of the nose).
 Allergies and enlarged adenoids are common causes of eustachian tube blockage.
 Tumors are rare causes of blockage.
-Secretory otitis media can occur at any age but is particularly common among children (see Secretory Otitis Media in Children Secretory Otitis Media in Children Secretory otitis media is fluid that accumulates behind the eardrum and remains there after an acute middle ear infection or blockage of the eustachian tube.
-A previous ear infection is the... read more ) and may persist for weeks to months.
+Secretory otitis media can occur at any age but is particularly common among children (see Secretory Otitis Media in Children Secretory Otitis Media in Children Secretory otitis media occurs when fluid accumulates behind the eardrum and remains there after an acute middle ear infection or blockage of the eustachian tube.
+A previous ear infection is... read more ) and may persist for weeks to months.

 Normally, pressure in the middle ear is equalized 3 or 4 times a minute as the eustachian tube opens during swallowing.
 If the eustachian tube is blocked, pressure in the middle ear tends to decrease as oxygen is absorbed into the bloodstream from the middle ear.
 As the pressure decreases, fluid accumulates in the middle ear, reducing the eardrum’s ability to move.